andrewtdiz/tsmarkdown/docs/getting-started.md

-# Getting Started with Better-MDX
+# Getting Started with TS Markdown

-This guide will walk you through creating your first Better-MDX project from scratch.
+This guide will walk you through creating your first TS Markdown project from scratch.

 ## Prerequisites